michaelnisi/fanboy/README.md

 ## Exports

-The main module exports the `Fanboy` class, a stateful cache object with a persistent [Level](https://github.com/Level/) cache and some additional in-memory caching.
+The main module exports the `Fanboy` class, a stateful cache object with a persistent [Level](https://github.com/Level/) cache and minor in-memory black-listing.
 To access the `Fanboy` class `require('fanboy')`.

 ### Creating a new cache